microsoft/vscode-java-debug/README.md

 ## Options

+### Launch

+- `mainClass` (required) - The main class of the program (fully qualified name, e.g. com.xyz.MainClass).
+- `args` - The command line arguments passed to the program.
+- `sourcePaths` - The extra source directories of the program.
+The debugger looks for source code from project settings by default.
+This option allows the debugger to look for source code in extra directories.
+- `classPaths` - The classpaths for launching the JVM.
+If not specified, the debugger will automatically resolve from current project.
+- `encoding` - The `file.encoding` setting for the JVM.
+If not specified, 'UTF-8' will be used.
+Possible values can be found in http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
+- `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>).
+- `projectName` - The preferred project in which the debugger searches for classes.
+There could be duplicated class names in different projects.
+This setting also works when the debugger looks for the specified main class when launching a program.

+### Attach

+- `hostName` (required) - The host name or IP address of remote debuggee.
+- `port` (required) - The debug port of remote debuggee.
+- `timeout` - Timeout value before reconnecting, in milliseconds (default to 30000ms).
+- `sourcePaths` - The extra source directories of the program.
+The debugger looks for source code from project settings by default.
+This option allows the debugger to look for source code in extra directories.
+- `projectName` - The preferred project in which the debugger searches for classes.
+There could be duplicated class names in different projects.
+This setting also works when the debugger looks for the specified main class when launching a program.

+### User Settings

 - `java.debug.logLevel`: minimum level of debugger logs that are sent to VS Code, defaults to `warn`.

 ## Feedback and Questions